-From age 60 you can choose to access your deferred benefits, but they may be reduced if you do not have protection under The Rule of 85.
+From age 60 (55 if you were an active member after 31 May 2018) you can choose to access your deferred benefits, but they will be reduced if you take them before 60.
+If you are 60 when you take them, they may be reduced if you do not have protection under The Rule of 85.

 In the meantime your deferred benefits will keep pace with inflation.